-“I was told by my doctor that the left side of my heart was taking in 100% of the blood but only pumping out 10%,” said Scruse.
+“I was told by my doctor that the left side of my heart was taking in 100% of the blood but only pumping out 10%,” says Scruse.
 “He sat me down and told me that I was in heart failure and that the pacemaker and medicine were not working.
-He then told me that I was a prime candidate for the VAD.”
+He then told me that I was a prime candidate for the VAD [ventricular assist device].”

-A ventricular assist device (VAD) is a mechanical pump that is used for patients who have reached advanced heart failure.
-The LVAD is surgically implanted in a sac around the heart known as the pericardial space and helps the left ventricle pump blood to the rest of the body.
+A ventricular assist device (VAD) is a mechanical pump that is used for patients who are in advanced heart failure.
+The pump is surgically implanted in a sac around the heart (known as the pericardial space) and helps the left ventricle pump blood to the rest of the body.
 The pump is connected directly to the heart at the bottom left ventricle where it draws blood through the aorta and allows it to flow throughout the rest of the body.
 A driveline, connected to the pump, exits the body through an opening in the abdomen and is connected to the controller.
 The device needs to be connected to a power source at all times, whether that is plugged into an outlet or relying on its battery packs that allow the patient more mobility.

 “It's a lot like a hybrid car in that it is an electric assist for the heart,” said Dr. David Deaton, thoracic and cardiac surgeon at Baystate Medical Center.
 “Ventricular assist devices are blood pumps that move the blood to some extent instead of the heart; however, the heart also can move some of the blood as well.
 It is somewhat like a hybrid car where you have both the electric off engine and the gasoline engine and they work together to power the car.”

 Having a VAD allows most patients with advanced heart failure to return to a fuller life and increases their life expectancy.